giannisalinetti/oadp-minio-demo/README.md

 The backup resource defines the backup parameteres, the storage location (which is the S3 backend configured in the Velero CR) and the included namespaces.
 It is also possible to configure exclusion lists.
+**IMPORTANT**: If no inclusions or exclusions are specified the Backup CR targets all the cluster namespaces.
 The `snapshotVolumes` boolean can be used to enable/disable the volume snapshots (this will imply a CSI storage driver).
 ```